 C. Valid I-20/DS-2019 with a current travel signature:

-Travel signatures are valid for reentry to the U.S. for one year from the date of the last signature.
-You may stop by the Davis IC during business hours to obtain a travel signature on the spot.
-In instances when it is necessary to print a new I-20 or DS-2019, the process requires one (1) business day.
+Travel signatures are valid for reentry to the U.S. for one year from the date of the last signature for enrolled students.
+Please review the instructions at the top of this page to obtain a travel signature online.

 D. Evidence of Financial Resources: